-It's important that the parent and tutor have access to the text (online if possible) and/or any teacher portal such as websites or Naviance.
-References are always good, but there's no substitute for listening to how the tutor interacts with the child!
+To get an accurate picture of a student's assignments due and grades, it's important that the parent and tutor have access to the text (online if possible) and/or any teacher portal such as websites or Naviance.
+If you're considering hiring a tutor, look at references, but there's no substitute for listening to how the tutor interacts with the child!

 Students or their parents should think about motivation and commitment.
-Why do they want or need a high SAT score and what are they willing to do to achieve it?
-If they don't want to do the math problems or aren't reading outside of school at least 2 hours a week, they might have a hard time getting above a 500 in either part of the new SAT or ACT.
+Why do they want or need a high SAT or SSAT score and what are they willing to do to achieve it?
+If they don't want to do the math problems or aren't reading outside of school at least 2 hours a week, they might have a hard time getting above a 500 in either part of the new SAT or above a 22 on the ACT.

 Accent Reduction Classes ACT Prep Tutors ACT Aspire Test Prep ACT English Tutors ACT Math Help Tutors ACT Reading Help Tutors ACT Test Prep ACT Writing Help Tutors African-American History Tutors Algebra Tutors Algebra 1 Help Tutors American Government Tutors American History Tutors American Literature Tutors Anthropology Tutors AP Tutors AP English Tutors AP European History Test Prep AP Government Help Tutors AP Human Geography Test Prep Tutors